hyiltiz/info/README.md

 [mi_XY, mi_XY_normalized, everything] = compute_mutual_information(X, Y, [X_range, Y_range])

-# `everything` is a nested dictionary that contains other normalized
+# `everything` is a nested dictionary that contains other normalized variants
-# variants of mutual information, as well as some commonly used information
+# of mutual information, as well as some commonly used information theoretic
-# theoretic metrics such as entropy, conditional entropy, self-information
+# metrics such as entropy, conditional entropy, self-information (also known as
-# (also known as information content or surprisal).
-Joint and marginal
+# information content or surprisal). known as information content or
+# surprisal), relative entropy (also known as KL-divergence or information
-# probability mass functions and contingency tables are also included for
+# gain).
+Joint and marginal probability mass functions and contingency tables
-# convenience.
-Note the example output is computed using 1000 samples.
+# are also included for convenience.
+Note the example output is computed using
+# 1000 samples.

 everything = {
  'N': 1000,